Intel announces multibillion investment plan for Europe | DW | 15.03.2022

 US tech giant Intel has announced the first phase of plans to invest €80 billion ($87.9 billion) in Europe over the next 10 years.
 The investment focuses on the research and production of semiconductor chips, which are crucial components in computers, smartphones and other electronic devices.

 The company said that the German city of Magdeburg had been identified as the site of a new hub to develop "two first-of-their-kind semiconductors."
-Germany was described as "the ideal place" for a new hub, what Intel called a "silicon junction" for chipmaking.
+Germany was described as "the ideal place" for a new hub, with Intel calling it a "silicon junction" for chipmaking.

 The company said that the project would create 7,000 construction jobs and 3,000 permanent high-tech jobs.